The Church Is Dying, And It’s the Best Thing That Ever Happened to Us

-We look back to the “good old days” when this church had so many members that two services were full every week, when we had a Vacation Bible School bursting at the seams with kids every summer.
+We look back to the “good old days” when this church had so many members that two and three services were full every week, when we had a Vacation Bible School bursting at the seams with kids every summer.
 Those were good seasons of ministry and we should celebrate them.

 But the truth is that feeling weak and small also makes us feel powerless, and we can’t bear that.

-I have been wrestling theologically with the idea of power for about two years now.
+I have been wrestling theologically with the idea of power for years now.
 And I am led again and again to think it is one of the most insidious and seductive forces in human life.

 It panders to our egos and leads us to rationalize all our most sinful impulses into excusable quirks or even virtues.

 Consider the church.
 When has it been the most destructive?

 When it has been the biggest and the most powerful.